glaw2000/project1-church-safeguarding/README.md

 3. The layout will be balanced by placing images alternatively left to right within the three sections.
 4. Familiar icons for social media links will be used

-Wireframe for mobile, created using balsamiq
+Wireframe for mobile, created using balsamiq - see docs folder

 ### Surface
 1. Colours will be used to tie together the header, content and footer